VOC Policy in the Economic Sector

 This policy obligated the Priangan people to plant coffee and hand it over to regional aristocrats who then traded the coffee to Europe by the Dutch.
 The nobles involved in the practice of this policy benefited in the form of a sizable commission.
 This is in contrast to the suffering felt by the people.

-See also difference between neutral and earth
+See also difference between goal and objective

 After this policy had been running for six years, the VOC became an important player in the coffee commodity.
 It is rumored that they can control half to three quarters of the world’s coffee trade.
 Preangerstelsel became the forerunner of the forced cultivation policy or cultuurstelsel implemented by the Dutch and the VOC later on.